-What started with preterm labor, and an emergency helicopter trip to SSM St. Mary’s Medical Center turned into a healthy set of twin baby girls for the Weinert family of Carbondale, Illinois.
+What started with preterm labor, and an emergency helicopter trip to SSM Health St. Mary’s Hospital - St. Louis turned into a healthy set of twin baby girls for this Carbondale, Illinois family.

 Following a recent miscarriage Julie and Kyle were nervously excited when they found out they were pregnant with twins.
 “I was worried about the health of our babies since I had gotten pregnant so quickly after a miscarriage,” recalls Julie.

-In July 2011, when she was 25-weeks into her pregnancy, Julie went into preterm labor, and was quickly airlifted to St. Mary’s for treatment.
-Upon her arrival The St. Louis Fetal Care Institute team, diagnosed Julie with Twin to Twin Transfusion Syndrome (TTTS).
+In July 2011, when she was 25-weeks into her pregnancy, Julie went into preterm labor, and was quickly airlifted to SSM Health St. Mary’s for treatment.
+Upon her arrival the SSM Health St. Louis Fetal Care Institute team, diagnosed Julie with Twin to Twin Transfusion Syndrome (TTTS).
 “My first reaction was shock and fear, but there was also a little relief when I learned the likely reason for why I went into preterm labor, and that it was something that could be treated,” she remembers.

 TTTS is a prenatal condition in which twins share unequal amounts of the placenta’s blood supply, resulting in the two fetuses growing at different rates.
 Because one twin has less blood flow, this baby grows slower, is smaller.
 The baby acts dehydrated and cannot make much urine.
 Thus, the bladder is small or invisible and the amniotic fluid begins to decline.
 The other twin, however, has too much blood flow.
 It grows faster and is larger than the other twin.
 This larger baby tries to urinate the excess body fluids, so it has an enlarged bladder and too much amniotic fluid.